cuinjune/pd-tutorial/README.md

 <img src="interface6.png" width="500"/>

 You should notice that both the object and the message boxes have small rectangles at the corners.
 If these are at the top of the object, they are called "**inlets**", and at the bottom they are called "**outlets**".
 The inlets and outlets are used to receive and send data between objects while they are connected.
-To make a connection between the two objects, click and drag the outlet of [Hello World( to the inlet of [print].
+Click and drag the outlet of [Hello World( to the inlet of [print] to make a connection like this:

 <img src="interface7.png" width="500"/>